AphroBytes/Lynis-Plugins/readme.md

 ## What's This?

-This enhanced Lynis plugin is your comprehensive toolkit for Docker security automation.
+This Lynis plugin is your comprehensive toolkit for Docker security automation.
 It performs a wide range of checks to ensure your Docker environment adheres to best practices and security standards.

 ## Quick Start